aslapi/aslapi/README.md

-# 👋 Hello, I'm Andrew LaPierre!
+# 👋 Hello, I'm Alex LaPierre!

 I'm a passionate web developer currently honing my skills at the University of Minnesota Coding Bootcamp.
 I love turning ideas into reality through code and am constantly exploring new technologies and improving my skills.